 Published 18th January 2018

 Sandy is a teacher, teacher trainer and writer and is currently working as a Director of Studies in Poland.
-She writes on a personal level but has interesting thoughts on teaching and ideas for the classroom.
+She writes her ESL teacher Blogs on a personal level but has interesting thoughts on teaching and ideas for the classroom.
 She is a language learner herself so is able to provide insight into the learning process as well.

 Russell Stannard is an award-winning educational technologist who can usually be found speaking at conferences.
 His website has loads of videos and lectures on any and all topics related to technology and teaching.

-Gosia Kwiatkowska’s blog is a real gem of an ELT blog.
+Gosia Kwiatkowska’s blog is a real gem of an ESL teacher blog.
 Put together with busy teachers in mind, Gosia posts lesson plans, ideas and activities for when you’ve run out of creativity or when you’re looking to supplement your course book.

-If you are more interested in finding out about the travelling aspect of teaching English, there are also loads of blogs that are written by bloggers in specific countries.
+Should finding out about the travelling aspect of teaching English interest you, there are also loads of blogs that are written by bloggers in specific countries.
 If you have a particular destination in mind, do some searching and find some teachers who are doing what you want to be doing and follow them to get a glimpse of what to expect.